-To assist the Budget and Finance Committee of the Academic Senate, the Senate has established procedures for the receipt and treatment of concerns or complaints from Executive Committee members and others, including confidential, anonymous communications, regarding questionable accounting or auditing matters or perceived deficiencies in internal controls.
-Executive Committee members with such complaints must report them to the persons specified in the Procedure section below.
-Reported violations will be investigated, addressed promptly, and treated confidentially consistent with the need to investigate, prevent, or correct the violation.
+To assist the ASCCC Budget and Finance Committee , the ASCCC has established procedures for the receipt and treatment of concerns or complaints from Executive Committee members faculty at-large, and others Such concerns may include confidential, anonymous communications regarding questionable accounting or auditing matters or perceived deficiencies in internal controls.
+Executive Committee members with such complaints must report them to the individuals specified in the section on procedure below.
+Reported violations will be investigated, addressed promptly and treated confidentially consistent with the need to investigate, prevent, or correct the violation.

-No one reporting, in good faith, an actual or suspected violation of Academic Senate's policy or other unlawful act will be subject to retaliation of any kind.
-Retaliation against an individual for reporting in good faith an actual or suspected violation or for participating in an investigation of a violation is a serious act and may be subject to disciplinary action.
-Persons who knowingly, with intent to retaliate, take any action harmful to a person who reports such violations may also be subject to censure or removal.
+Any informant who, in good faith, reports an actual or suspected violation of ASCCC policy or other unlawful act will be protected from any type of retaliatory behavior.
+Retaliation against an individual for reporting in good faith an actual or suspected violation or for participating in an investigation of a violation is a serious act and may result in disciplinary action.
+Individuals who with willful and deliberate intent retaliate against or take any action harmful to a person who reports such violations may be subject to censure or removal.

-Reporting Concerns: Any Executive Committee member or other person who has a concern or complaint about questionable accounting or auditing matters or perceived deficiencies in internal controls MUST report such concern or complaint to the Executive Director.
-If the complaint is against the Executive Director, the report should be made to the Chair of the Budget and Finance Committee.
+Reporting Concerns: Any Executive Committee member or other person who has a concern or complaint about questionable accounting or auditing matters or perceived deficiencies in internal controls must report such concern or complaint to the ASCCC Executive Director.
+If the complaint is against the executive director, the report should be made to the chair of the Budget and Finance Committee.
 All such reports will be treated confidentially consistent with the need to investigate, prevent, or correct the violation and will carry no risk of retribution if made in good faith.
-Any member of the Executive Committee who takes any action in retaliation against a person who, in good faith, makes such a report will be subject to removal as determined by the officers or in the case of an officer by the remaining officers.
-(See the Executive Committee Policies for process for removal of an Executive Committee member.)
+Any member of the Executive Committee who takes any action in retaliation against a person who, in good faith, makes such a report will be subject to removal as consistent with ASCCC Policy 20.05 on the process for removal of an Executive Committee member.
 Nevertheless, any person may, if he or she prefers, make such a report anonymously.

-Oral Communications: The Executive Director, Chair of the Budget and Finance Committee or employee designated above who receives an oral communication expressing a concern or complaint regarding accounting or auditing matters, or internal controls, shall promptly prepare a memorandum of such communication documenting in the memorandum the dates, times, names of individuals involved, incidents, witnesses, etc. The memorandum shall be promptly delivered to the President.
+Oral Communications: The executive director, chair of the Budget and Finance Committee, or other designated employee who receives an oral communication expressing a concern or complaint regarding accounting or auditing matters or internal controls shall promptly prepare a memorandum of such communication documenting in the memorandum the dates, times, names of individuals involved, incidents, witnesses, and other pertinent information.
+The memorandum shall be promptly delivered to the ASCCC President.

-Written Communications: The Executive Director, Chair of the Budget and Finance Committee or employee designated above who receives an oral or written communication expressing a concern or complaint regarding accounting or auditing matters, or internal controls, including anonymous communications, shall promptly deliver to the President (unless he/she already received it) a copy of the memorandum of such oral communication or a copy of such written communication.
+Written Communications: The executive director, chair of the Budget and Finance Committee, or other designated employee who receives an oral or written communication expressing a concern or complaint regarding accounting or auditing matters or internal controls, including anonymous communications, shall promptly deliver to the ASCCC President a copy of the memorandum of such oral communication or a copy of such written communication.

-Investigation: The President shall cause such investigation to be made with respect to the subject matter of each communication of a concern or complaint regarding questionable accounting or auditing matters, or internal controls, as he or she deems appropriate, and shall provide the Budget and Finance Committee with a written summary reporting the results of such investigation and any action taken or proposed to be taken.
-However, the President, as he or she deems appropriate, may direct further investigation to be conducted by others, such as counsel or third parties.
+Investigation: The ASCCC President shall cause an investigation to be made with respect to the subject matter of each communication of a concern or complaint regarding questionable accounting or auditing matters or internal controls as he or she deems appropriate and shall provide the Budget and Finance Committee with a written summary reporting the results of such investigation and any action taken or proposed to be taken.
+However, the president, as he or she deems appropriate, may direct further investigation to be conducted by others, such as counsel or third parties.

-Budget and Finance Committee Review: The Budget and Finance Committee shall (1) review all reports of concerns or complaints regarding questionable accounting or auditing matters, or internal controls, and (2) determine what action, if any, should be taken with respect to such reports.
-The officers will determine if any action against an Executive Committee member is necessary.
+Budget and Finance Committee Review: The Budget and Finance Committee shall review all reports of concerns or complaints regarding questionable accounting or auditing matters or internal controls and determine what action, if any, should be taken with respect to such reports.
+The ASCCC officers will determine if any action against an Executive Committee member is necessary.

-Maintain Records: The Executive Director shall, in such manner as shall be determined by the Chair of the Budget and Finance Committee, maintain a file of copies of the memoranda and written communications received by the Chair reporting a concern or complaint regarding questionable accounting or auditing matters, or internal controls, and a written summary reporting the results of such investigation and any action taken or proposed to be taken.
-Each such memorandum and communication shall be retained in such file for a period of at least five years.
+Maintain Records: The ASCCC Executive Director shall, in such manner as shall be determined by the chair of the Budget and Finance Committee, maintain a file of copies of the memoranda and written communications received by the chair reporting a concern or complaint regarding questionable accounting or auditing matters or internal controls and a written summary reporting the results of such investigation and any action taken or proposed to be taken.
+Each such memorandum and communication shall be retained for a period of at least five years.